-By definition, political and cultural structure must first exist to subvert.
+By definition, a political and cultural structure must first exist to subvert.
 No State?
 No insurgency.
 Afghanistan is not a State.
-That illusion is purely notional, convenient diplomatic pretense.
+That illusion is a purely notional, convenient diplomatic pretense.
 Always has been.

 The Viet Cong were insurgents.
 Vietnamese are homogenous people with a shared history, language, etc. Vietnamese elites were world class cosmopolitans.

-When we stupidly stepped into the French mess th French repression tactics ensured the cadres we inherited in the South were already tainted, weak and thin.
+When we stupidly stepped into the French mess, French repression tactics ensured the cadres we inherited in the South were already tainted, weak and thin.
 We then helped ensure further de-legitimacy with the coup, etc. But even South Vietnamese understood what a political governing structure was.
 Saigon and the surrounding country had infrastructure corruption aside.
 Our doomed mission didn’t begin with nothing.
-We just took over a bad hand and played it like drunk tourist chumps.
+We just took over a bad hand and played it like drunk tourists.

-You know, Dear Reader, none of it applies to Afghanistan.
-The Soviets discovered this in 1980 after the Dec.
+You know, Dear Reader, Afghanistan has none of these features.
+The Soviets discovered this after the Dec.
 1979 coup and follow-on invasion.
 They quickly learned controlling Kabul, appointing ministers, building a national army — all meaningless to the rest of ‘Afghanistan’.
 No there, there.
 Never was.
-Anyone with 1/2 a brain made these points to the Warlord in Nov.-Dec.
-2001.

-2009 and still no State.
+It’s 2009 and still no semblance of an authentic State structure across the country.
 Controlling Kabul?
 As meaningless as in 1980.
 ‘Taking American eyes off Afghanistan for Iraq’ is a good anti-Bush meme.
-But a focused America still couldn’t have built a State anyway.
-CPA anyone?
+But a focused America after 2001 still couldn’t have built a functioning Afghan State anyway.

-Around the table in the White House, Obama should pull a Richard Perle trick and ask each individually — ‘Who has ever built from outside a nation anywhere on Earth with conditions like Afghanistan?
+A shame Obama lacks it in him to pull a Richard Perle trick during Afghan policy deliberations.
+He should ask each individually — ‘Who has ever built from outside a nation anywhere on Earth with conditions like Afghanistan?
 In world history, anywhere?’
 And make each person answer.

 CENTCOM, McChystal and Petreaus are providing even worse professional military advice and alarmingly demonstrate worse battlespace awareness than MACV.
-Instead we see careerists determined not to be left standing when the musical chairs stop. *They* didn’t screw the pooch.
-Read our recommendations.
+We see careerists determined not to be left standing when the musical chairs stop.

 We do need a persistent intelligence footprint for counter-terrorism operations.
 To hunt and destroy Al-Qaeda.
 Obama as we said likely will flinch and escalate for short term political cover.
 Doomed.
 American power there wanes by the day given inevitable domestic impatience (per dictum Power = Means x Will).